kassonlab/gmxapi-tutorials/README.md

 # gmxapi-tutorials
 Python examples and tutorial material for gmxapi 0.3 on GROMACS 2022

+This material is under development at https://github.com/kassonlab/gmxapi-tutorials for contribution to https://tutorials.gromacs.org/

 ## First

 * Install the required software.
 * Get the sample input files.
 * Clone this repository or download the scripts of interest (from the [examples] directory) for local execution.
-Refer to internal documentation (comment strings) withint the scripts for more information.
+Refer to internal documentation (comment strings) within the scripts for more information.

 ### Get the software